aidanreilly/owncloud_qs/installing/installing_php.md

 ```shell
 	sudo systemctl status php-fpm
 ```
-You should see a message that the php-fpm.service is active.
+You should see a message that the php-fpm.service is active:
 `Active: active (running) since Mon 2020-06-01 22:40:24 GMT; 30s ago`

 8. Verify the PHP version.
 ```shell
 	php -v
 ```
-You should see a `PHP 7.3.18` message.
+You should see a message with the PHP version - 7.3.18.

 9. Start up php-fpm:
 ```shell